Evo Moment 37

 "Evo Moment #37", or the "Daigo Parry", is a portion of a Street Fighter III: 3rd Strike semifinal match held at Evolution Championship Series 2004 (Evo 2004) between Daigo Umehara and Justin Wong.
-During this match, Umehara made an unexpected comeback by parrying 15 consecutive hits of Wong's "Super Art" move while having only one pixel of vitality.
+During this match, Umehara made an unexpected comeback by countering 15 consecutive hits of Wong's "Super Art" move with only one remaining unit of health.
 Umehara subsequently won the match, though he went on to lose the Grand Final against Kenji "KO" Obata.
 Evo Moment #37 has been described as the most iconic moment in competitive video gaming, having influenced the fighting game community strongly.

 Background

-The Street Fighter III: 3rd Strike finals of Evo 2004 took place at California State Polytechnic University, Pomona, California on August 1.
+The Street Fighter III: 3rd Strike finals of Evo 2004 took place at California State Polytechnic University, Pomona on August 1.
 Daigo "The Beast" Umehara and Justin Wong, two of the best Street Fighter players at the time, had never played against one another until that point.
 Despite this, the two were already known for having a supposed rivalry with each other due to their differences in gaming philosophies.
 Street Fighter was the only game to still be played on traditional arcade cabinets at this Evo, all other games being played on home consoles.
 Umehara and Wong met one another in the loser's finals of the tournament.
 Here, Umehara opted to play using Ken, while Wong picked Chun-Li.